Volunteer Long Term Care Ombudsman

 |Time Commitment & Minimum Age:||15 hours/month, minimum 1 year commitment.
 21 years of age.|

-Monthly meetings at North Broadway Boulder County campus.
-Other regular work at a nursing or assisted living in the county or from home.
-Occasional trainings or meetings in Denver.
+Monthly meetings.
+Other regular work at a nursing or assisted living facilities in the county or from home.
+Additional occasional trainings.

 The Long-Term Care Ombudsman program of the Boulder County Area Agency on Aging provides advocacy for residents of local nursing and assisted living homes.
 LTC Ombudsmen visit homes regularly, promote resident rights and offer support to residents in receiving quality care.
 They also provide education and consultation to staff at LTC homes and resident friends and families.
 The LTC Ombudsman program is a federally mandated program that is critical in insuring that residents of nursing and assisted living homes have access to outside advocacy and resources.